 In the foreword to the 2018 report, I wrote, 'No one can predict the future'.
-This has been strikingly underscored by subsequent events.
-We can nevertheless, and we should, try to shape a future that is desirable.
-Philanthropy has great potential to contribute to this ambition and to play a larger part in the development of the societies it serves than it has done up to now.
-I hope that this report will help it to do so.
+This has been strikingly underscored by subsequent events, namely the global COVID-19 pandemic.
+We can, nevertheless, try to shape a desirable future.
+Philanthropy has great potential to contribute towards this ambition and to play a more significant role in the development of the societies it serves than it has done up to now.
+I hope that reports of this nature will help create the environment for this to happen.